Howard Berman: Ethics

 Alan Mollohan, ranking member of the House Ethics Committee, resigned from the committee after he himself became the subject of an ethics complaint.
-Berman had been its senior Democrat 1997–2003, and on 2006-10-05, Minority leader Nancy Pelosi re-appointed him to replace Mollohan.
+Berman had been its senior Democrat from 1997–2003, and on October 5, 2006, Minority Leader Nancy Pelosi re-appointed him to replace Mollohan.
 Berman served on the subcommittee investigating the House's page program in the wake of the Mark Foley scandal.
 "This is an honor I could have done without."

-Center for Public Integrity reported in 2006 that members of the House Ethics Committee and their staffs had taken many privately sponsored trips, about 400 trips from 2000 to mid-2005, at a total expense nearly $1 million.
+The Center for Public Integrity reported in 2006 that members of the House Ethics Committee and their staffs had taken many privately sponsored trips, about 400 trips from 2000 to mid-2005, at a total expense nearly $1 million.
 Of these, Democrats took about 80% of the trips at about 70% of the cost.
 Berman and his staff were at the top of the chart, with trips costing more than $245,000.
 Berman himself had taken 14 trips at the Aspen Institute's expense, including two to China with Mrs. Berman.
 Aspen replied that its events for members were like graduate seminars, and did not push any policy agenda.
 "Gene Smith, Berman's chief of staff, said that the bulk of the congressman's foreign travel can be attributed to his being a senior member on the House Committee on International Relations."
 Five private groups (Campaign Legal Center, Democracy 21, the League of Women Voters, Public Citizen and U.S. PIRG) jointly sent a letter to the ethics committee urging it to ban or restrict such travel.